mrcavalcanti/mosaicoo/docs/sources/developers/cla.md

 weight = 400
 +++

-# Grafana Labs Software Grant and Contributor License Agreement ("Agreement")
+# Mosaicoo Labs Software Grant and Contributor License Agreement ("Agreement")

 This agreement is based on the Apache Software Foundation Contributor License Agreement.
 (v r190612)

-Thank you for your interest in software projects stewarded by Raintank, Inc. dba Grafana Labs (“Grafana Labs”).
-In order to clarify the intellectual property license granted with Contributions from any person or entity, Grafana Labs must have a Contributor License Agreement (CLA) on file that has been agreed to by each Contributor, indicating agreement to the license terms below.
-This license is for your protection as a Contributor as well as the protection of Grafana Labs and its users; it does not change your rights to use your own Contributions for any other purpose.
+Thank you for your interest in software projects stewarded by Raintank, Inc. dba Mosaicoo Labs (“Grafana Labs”).
+In order to clarify the intellectual property license granted with Contributions from any person or entity, Mosaicoo Labs must have a Contributor License Agreement (CLA) on file that has been agreed to by each Contributor, indicating agreement to the license terms below.
+This license is for your protection as a Contributor as well as the protection of Mosaicoo Labs and its users; it does not change your rights to use your own Contributions for any other purpose.
-This Agreement allows an individual to contribute to Grafana Labs on that individual’s own behalf, or an entity (the "Corporation") to submit Contributions to Grafana Labs, to authorize Contributions submitted by its designated employees to Grafana Labs, and to grant copyright and patent licenses thereto.
+This Agreement allows an individual to contribute to Mosaicoo Labs on that individual’s own behalf, or an entity (the "Corporation") to submit Contributions to Mosaicoo Labs, to authorize Contributions submitted by its designated employees to Mosaicoo Labs, and to grant copyright and patent licenses thereto.

-You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Grafana Labs.
-Except for the license granted herein to Grafana Labs and recipients of software distributed by Grafana Labs, You reserve all right, title, and interest in and to Your Contributions.
+You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Mosaicoo Labs.
+Except for the license granted herein to Mosaicoo Labs and recipients of software distributed by Mosaicoo Labs, You reserve all right, title, and interest in and to Your Contributions.

 ## 1. Definitions.

-"You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with Grafana Labs.
+"You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with Mosaicoo Labs.
 For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
 For the purposes of this definition, "control"